-Your doctor might suggest that you remove dairy products from your diet so that it does not pass on to the child via breast milk.
+The doctor might suggest that you remove dairy products from your diet so that it does not pass on to the child via breast milk.

-In cases where the allergy is in infants over the age of one, the doctor might ask you to reduce or stop feeding milk to the child and observe if there is any improvement in the allergy, before deciding on an effective, permanent solution.
+In cases where the allergy is in infants above the age of one, the doctor might ask you to reduce or stop feeding milk to the child and observe if there is any improvement in the allergy, before deciding on an effective, permanent solution.

 In order to reduce or eliminate the risk of allergy, you should keep in mind the following precautions:

 - Partially hydrolysed formulas can also be unsafe as they still contain protein.
-In case of extensively hydrolysed formulas, the entire protein content is removed.
+In the case of extensively hydrolysed formulas, the entire protein content is removed.
 This should be preferred when the baby is highly sensitive to proteins.